Mountain man: History

 By 1841, the American Fur Company and the Rocky Mountain Fur Company were in ruins.
-By 1846, only some 50 American trappers still worked in the Snake River country, compared to 500–600 in 1826.
+By 1846, only some 50 American trappers still worked in the Snake River country, compared to 500 to 600 in 1826.
 Soon after the strategic victory by the HBC, the Snake River route was used by emigrants as the Oregon Trail, which brought a new form of competition.
 Former trappers earned money as guides or hunters for the emigrant parties.

 A second fur trading and supply center grew up in Taos in what is today New Mexico.
 This trade attracted numerous French Americans from Louisiana and some French Canadian trappers, in addition to Anglo-Americans.
 Some New Mexican residents also pursued the beaver trade, as Mexican citizens initially had some legal advantages.
 Trappers and traders in the Southwest covered territory that was generally inaccessible to the large fur companies.
 It included parts of New Mexico, Nevada, California and central and southern Utah.
 After the decline in beaver and the fur trade, with some emigrants to the West using the Mormon Trail, former trappers found work as guides and hunters for the traveling parties.

 After the short-lived Pacific Fur Company was liquidated, British-Canadian companies controlled the fur trade in the Pacific Northwest, first under the North West Company (NWC) and then the HBC.
 Both companies undertook numerous measures to prevent American fur traders from competing with them west of the Rocky Mountains, especially in the upper Snake River country.
 After the HBC took over operations in the Pacific Northwest in 1821, American fur traders in the Snake River country quickly went out business and moved on.

 This halted American expansion into the region.
 After 1825, few American trappers worked west of the Rocky Mountains, and those who did generally found it unprofitable.
 According to historian Richard Mackie, this policy of the HBC forced American trappers to remain in the Rocky Mountains, which gave rise to the term "mountain men".